 Table of Contents

 What Are The Downsides of Using At-Home Aligners?

 Home aligners completely transformed the orthodontic industry and made cosmetic dentistry more financially accessible.
 However, there are downsides to completing treatment entirely from home.
 For starters, you can’t choose the dentist or orthodontist that oversees your home aligner treatment.
 They’ll be selected at random, so you won’t be able to review their qualifications and experience personally.

 All home aligner treatments are monitored remotely by a dental professional for the entire process.
-And you’ll have the option to contact the company’s customer support team if you have any questions or concerns.
+If you have any questions or concerns, you’ll have the option to reach out to the company’s customer support team.
 However, customer service waiting times vary depending on the brand you choose.
 So, it could take a few days before you get a response.
-In-office aligners have a distinct advantage here since you’ll have the option to schedule an appointment with your dentist at any time.
+In-office aligners have a distinct advantage here because you can schedule an appointment with your dentist at any time.